aaronwiggins/voting_api/README.md

 ###Objectives
 Build a Rails-based application which serves up an API responding with JSON.
-There is a Candidates, Voters, and Votes tables.
+There is a Candidates, Voters, and Votes table.
 Each are created with associations and validations.
 When voters are created, they are given a token for authentication.
 These tokens need to be used when creating or destorying a vote.